flemmerich/pysubgroup/Readme.md

 ### Key classes
-Admittedly, the documentation of pysubgroup is currently lacking :( Anyways, here is an outline on the most important classes:
+Here is an outline on the most important classes:
-* Subgroup: subgroup objects are the key outcome of any subgroup discovery algorithm.
-They encapsulate the target of the search, a _SubgroupDescription_, and statistics (size, target proportion, etc...)
-* SubgroupDescription: subgroup descriptions specify, which data instances are covered by the subgroup.
-It can be seen as the left hand side of a rule.
-A SubgroupDescription stores a list of _Selectors_, which are interpreted as a conjunction.
 * Selector: A Selector represents an atomic condition over the data, e.g., _age < 50_.
 There several subtypes of Selectors, i.e., NominalSelector (color==BLUE), NumericSelector (age < 50) and NegatedSelector (a wrapper such as not selector1)
 * SubgroupDiscoveryTask: As mentioned before, encapsulates the specification of how an algorithm should search for interesting subgroups
+* SubgroupDicoveryResult: These are the main outcome of a subgroup disovery run.
+You can obtain a list of subgroups using the `to_subgroups()` or to a dataframe using `to_dataframe()`
+* Conjunction: A conjunction is the most widely used SubgroupDescription, and indicates which data instances are covered by the subgroup.
+It can be seen as the left hand side of a rule.